rmdir Command in Linux (With Examples)

 rmdir -p sampleDir/subDir/

-This removes subDir and then its parent sampleDir if both are empty.
+The command processes from deepest to shallowest, removing each parent only if it becomes empty after the child is deleted.
+If any parent contains other files or directories, the chain stops at that point.
 When you need to recreate the structure, our mkdir command guide walks through building directories with the right permissions.

 Advanced Uses of the rmdir Command